apache/incubator-pegasus/README.md

 dsn.replication.simple_kv.exe config.ini
 ```

-The target prrogram will automatically startup with rDSN.WebStudio on.
+The target program will automatically startup with rDSN.WebStudio on.

 ##Mode II: Standalone Mode
 This mode is convenient when you're writing new functions for rDSN.WebStudio and want to test it.
 Here we take "simple_kv" as an example.